 The 9 Best Places To Stop On A Sydney To Byron Bay Road Trip

 A road trip is always a good idea.
-Whether you’re heading to Byron for a weekend away, driving up to Splendour, or just taking a trip with your mates, sometimes driving from Sydney to Byron (or the other way around) is more fun than the actual destination itself.
+Whether you’re heading to Byron for a weekend away, driving up to Splendour, or just taking a trip with your mates, sometimes a Sydney to Byron Bay road trip (or the other way around) is more fun than the actual destination itself.

 #1 Best place to stop for a swim: Nelson Bay

 Obviously there are hundreds of beaches up the coast that are all worthy of your time.
 But you really need to stop in at Port Stephens, just north of Newcastle.
 Here you’ll find not only white-sand beaches and good surf, but if you’re lucky you might spot one of the many dolphins who live in the area.
 They can usually be seen from the beach, or from the walking path along the rocky headlands.
 If you’ve got heaps of time, you could even take a boat trip for a better chance of spotting some.

 #2 Best place for a pie: Fredo Pies

 Name a more iconic road trip food than a meat pie.
 And we’re not just talking one that you can pick up at the Shell station while you’re filling up.
 Fredo is about 40 minutes north of Port Macquarie, and has been a local favourite for years.
 They’ve got an extensive menu, with fillings like kangaroo, croc, lasagne, or satay chicken.
 Don’t worry if you don’t want to branch out that much — their standard plain mince pie is one of the best we’ve ever tasted, and there are plenty of veggie options as well.
 FYI for the trip home: our runners-up for best pie shop are Heatherbrae’s right on the highway, and K’Pane in Coffs.